ktaylor63/southeast/site/content/faq/asian-carp-in-southeastern-waters.md

 ## Modified Unified Method

 Kentucky is on the front lines of the war on carp.
 The Kentucky Department of Fish and Wildlife Resources, in February 2020, deployed the so-called Modified Unified Method of carp removal on Kentucky Lake with the assistance of the Service and U.S. Geological Survey as well as the U.S. Forest Service, the Tennessee Valley Authority and the states of Tennessee, Alabama and Mississippi.
 A series of boats, nets, underwater speakers and electro-fishing gear corrals the carp that have been pushed into a cove or narrow body of water.
 This carp-corralling method has been tested in Missouri and Illinois and proved mostly successful, removing as much as 90 percent of the fish from the targeted waters.
 Congress appropriated $25 million overall to the Service in fiscal year 2020 for the unified method and other carp-removal efforts around the country.

+Despite unusually warm water temperatures and the need to navigate around natural and manmade snags, Asian carp were successfully herded and removed from Kentucky Lake.
+Over 69,000 pounds of fish, mostly Asian carp, were harvested from two bays.
+With slight alterations, Kentucky Fish and Wildlife expects to routinely use this method for removal efforts in appropriate areas.

 ## Photos and video